SparklingPumpkin/Obsidian/CoT/MyProject.md

 narratives can be mapped to each other in terms of the high-level message they strive to convey.
 This high-level message can be related to traditions, common knowledge, or moral principles.
 We call this mapping analogical mapping.
 Which one of the two narratives (a, b) can create a better analogical mapping with the query narrative? query narrative: {query narrative}. \\n (a) {first candidate} (b) {second candidate}

+### 4. 生成近类比

+shortly paraphrase or give a short synonym for {element content} without any explanations.

+Generate a random narrative with 4-8 sentences that uses {elements type and their content}.
+THE NARRATIVE MUST HAVE THE SAME CONCLUSION AS THE PROVERB: {given proverb}.
+Only return the narrative without any explanation, and also DO NOT mention the proverb.
+### 5.